naomis-archive/TSProGen/CONTRIBUTING.md

 tsc
 ```

-Then, copy all code _below_ the comment block into the `/bin/ts-pro-gen` file.

 ## Bundling a Local Package

 Once you've copied your changes, bundle the package into an `npm` `.tgz` file with the following command: